pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 %}

-As before, this program produces comma-separated data points that you can copy to your spreadsheet editor.
-This time, select all three columns (time, distance, speed) and create a new chart.
-Your graph should look similar to the following chart.
+As before, this program produces comma-separated data points that you can copy to a spreadsheet editor if you want to make your own graph.
+The result is similar to the following graph.

 {% include diagram.html data=page.movement %}

 **Challenge #5.1.E: Ramp it up** ⸺ Add two Drive Base Configuration blocks to your program to choose a new drive speed and acceleration.
-Re-create the chart above and verify that it reaches your configured top speed at the given acceleration.
-To verify the acceleration, take the change in speed observed from the chart and divide it by the time it took to get to top speed.
+Verify that it reaches your configured top speed at the given acceleration.
+To verify the acceleration, take the change in speed and divide it by the time it took to get to top speed.
+You can determine this from the printed values, or using a graph similar to the one above.
 {: .notice--primary}

-# Interpreting sensor values

-Recording data can be useful to verify that your program works as you intended.
-For example, you might record color sensor values and verify that a motor stops moving on seeing a black line.
-You can also record data to see why things go wrong during a mission.
-Practice these skills using the challenges given below.

 **Challenge #5.1.G: Where am I?** ⸺ Create a program that records the Ultrasonic Sensor distance measurement as the robot turns around, as shown below.
 Place the robot in a corner and run the experiment.
-Create a chart with the robot angle on the x-axis and the sensor distance on the y-axis.
+Create a graph with the robot angle on the x-axis and the sensor distance on the y-axis.
 An example result is given below.
-Based on the chart alone, can you determine the distances to the walls?
+Based on the graph alone, can you determine the distances to the walls?
 What about the starting angle with respect to the walls? **Discuss** ⸺ Some data points appear to be missing (they are not behind the picture).
 Where are they?
 If you squint, you can almost see two line